First Simultaneous Determination of Inclusive and Exclusive $\left|V_{ub}\right|$

 Figure~\ref{fig:sig} shows the $q^2:N_{\pi^\pm}$ distribution of the signal region after the fit and with only using LQCD information: \bpizlnu and \bpichlnu events are aggregated in the $N_{\pi^+} = 0$ and $N_{\pi^+} = 1$ bins, respectively, whereas contributions from other \bulnu\ processes are in all multiplicity bins.
 The high $M_X$ bins constrain the \bclnu and other background contributions.
 We use the isospin relation and $B^0/B^+$ lifetime ratio to link the yields of \bpizlnu and \bpichlnu.
-The fit has a $\chi^2$ of $12.6$ with $21$ degrees of freedom, corresponding to a p-value of $92\%$.
+The fit has a $\chi^2$ of $13.8$ with $21$ degrees of freedom, corresponding to a p-value of $88\%$.
 The measured \bpizlnu and \bpichlnu yields are corrected for efficiency effects to determine the corresponding branching fractions $\mathcal{B}$.
 The measured inclusive yield is calculated from the sum of \bpizlnu, \bpichlnu, and other \bulnu events and unfolded to correspond to a partial branching fraction $\Delta\mathcal{B}$ with $E_\ell^B > 1.0 \, \mathrm{GeV}$, also correcting for the effect of final state radiation photons.
 We find \begin{linenomath*}

-\end{linenomath*} with the errors denoting statistical and systematic uncertainties.
+\end{linenomath*} with the errors denoting statistical and systematic uncertainties and we used the isospin relation between $B^- \to \pi^0 \ell^- \bar \nu_\ell$ and $\overline B^0 \to \pi^+ \ell^- \bar \nu_\ell$ to link both branching fractions.
 The recovered branching fraction for \mbox{$\overline B^0 \to \pi^+ \ell^- \bar \nu_\ell$} is compatible with the world average of \mbox{\BFpichHFLAV}~\cite{HFLAV:2022pwe}.
 The correlation between the exclusive and inclusive branching fractions is \BFcor.
 Using calculations for the inclusive partial rate and the fitted form factor parameters, we can determine values for \AbsVub.
-As our baseline we use the GGOU~\cite{GGOU} calculation for the inclusive partial rate with $E_\ell^B > 1.0 \, \mathrm{GeV}$ (\mbox{$\Delta\Gamma = 58.5 \pm 2.7$ ps$^{-1}$}), but other calculations result in similar values for inclusive \AbsVub.
+As our baseline we use the GGOU~\cite{GGOU} calculation for the inclusive partial rate with $E_\ell^B > 1.0 \, \mathrm{GeV}$ (\mbox{$\Delta\Gamma / |V_{ub}|^2 = 58.5 \pm 2.7$ ps$^{-1}$}), but other calculations result in similar values for inclusive \AbsVub.
 We find \begin{linenomath*}